Slumberjack Latitude -20°F

 Price Paid: $70

-I have used it extensively in every type of weather.
+I have used it extensively in every type of weather, except very cold ones.
 The temp rating is way overrated.
 The last time when I was in an expedition tent set up around 2000 m in the mountain, I took everything off except my underwear and a long sleeve 50% wool military top and the corresponding bottom, then slept inside this bag.

 Oddly, my feet never got cold.
 I kept changing my position until I got up.
 I do not know, under a better pad and with a little more garment on, how it will perform.
 I have the long one.
 I compressed it in an XL size stuff sack.
 It does compress, but do not expect a miracle.
 Even inside the stuff sack, it filled so much space in my bag that I could not organize properly; heavy as well.